malyalar/complex-intersection-union/README.md

 Intersection-over-union result is 15.99%.
 Agreement is written to batch_results.csv.
 (The image does not correspond to the input labels given above.)

+## Scraping bounding box annotations in image format

+RGBannotationscraper.py included to take images with drawings of bounding boxes over them, and determine and output l/t/w/h numeric format annotation of the bounding box.
+Works only with single bounding boxes.

 ## Other